Getting in shape is NOT diet and NOT exercise alone!

 You need to understand the diet cycle and how it works.
 It’s not complicated, but it is extremely destructive!
 Here is the typical scenerio:

 You start a diet that focuses on calorie restriction or eliminating certain foods.
+Not only that, but you’ve also bought in Wholesale Matcha powder to expedite the process of losing weight.
 When you start this type of program, you actually drop muscle.
 It appears on the scale that you are losing weight quickly, but you are actually dropping muscle which is your metabolism.
 Remember, muscle weighs more than fat!
 Muscle is your metabolically active tissue, it determines how fast your metabolism is!
 More muscle equals a faster metabolism, which is why it is crucial to permanent weight loss!

 Have you experienced this: You diet, you focus on the scale, not your measurements.
 You step on the scale, see a change, drop a few pounds, then you start eating regular food.
 Now, since your metabolism was reduced because of the muscle loss, you gain weight very easily and then you have to start another diet and the cycle continues.